devanb4264/urban-happiness/docs/README.md

 # urban-happiness
-Input text into a submission box that translates the code into a super-duper secret phrase, then posts that phrase into a chatboard!
+Input text into a submission box that translates the code into a super-duper secret phrase, then posts that phrase into a postboard!